lpld/jeff/README.md

 ## IO

 `IO` provides a way to work with effectful computations as if they were pure values.
 In fact, `IO` instances are pure values.
-It means that you always can substitute a call to a function that returns `IO` with a result of that function.
+It means that you can always substitute a call to a function that returns `IO` with result of that function.

 Consider the following example: